 What Are Herbal Remedies for Psoriatic Arthritis?

 Many people living with chronic diseases like psoriatic arthritis turn to herbal remedies and supplements.
 While the research is limited on alternative and complementary medicine, they may help people manage symptoms and improve quality of life.
+It is important to note that herbal remedies are not regulated by the FDA.

-Benefits of herbal remedies and supplements
+Benefits of herbal remedies and supplements for psoriatic arthritis

 Herbal remedies refer to the use of plant and plant extracts.
 Supplements are dietary ingredients that add nutritional value to a person's diet.
 Supplements may include 1 or a combination of vitamins, minerals, amino acids, enzymes, herbs, or other botanicals.
 Some of the herbal remedies and supplements used by people with psoriatic arthritis include:1,2